 - They give recognition and rewards for good work.

-- They help managers understand an employee's strengths, goals, and motivations.
+- They help managers understand an employee's individual strengths, goals, and motivations.

 - They help employees plan a future growth path for their career.